Adamska1008/Serde-Resp/README.md

 # Serde Resp

 Serde Resp is used for serializing and deserializing Rust data structures from or into RESP message.
-It supports `to_string`, `to_writer` and `from_string` in serde.
+It supports `to_string`, `to_writer` and `from_string` `from_reader` functions.
 More functions will be added soon.

 ## Usage
 The repository use `RESPType` to represent specific RESP data format.
 Their definition is: